bebopluvr/github.io/index.md

 A typical configuration looks like this:

 'trusted_domains' => [

    0 => 'localhost',

    1 => 'server1.example.com',

    2 => '192.168.1.50',
 ],

 The loopback address, 127.0.0.1, is automatically whitelisted, so as long as you have access to the physical server you can always log in.
-In the event that a load-balancer is in place, there will be no issues as long as it sends the correct X-Forwarded-Host header.
+In the event that a load-balancer is in place, there are no issues as long as it sends the correct X-Forwarded-Host header.

 ### Enabling Users to Connect to ownCloud Servers Using IP addresses and port 8080